Rhetos/LightDMS/Readme.md

 1. Enable FileStream on the test SQL Server instance - SQL Server Configuration Manager [Steps](https://msdn.microsoft.com/en-us/library/cc645923.aspx)
+   - For unit tests, all 3 checkboxes must be enabled.
+   - Do not create the test database manually (delete it if not configured properly).
+     It will be created by the test scripts.

 2. Create and configure test settings file `.\test-config.json`, with the following content.
    Enter two database names that do not already exist on the test SQL Server.